Rayhan1546/RVL_ONE_ID/README.md

 ## Security Considerations

 - **Token Storage**: All tokens are stored securely using `flutter_secure_storage` with encryption
-- **PKCE**: The package uses Proof Key for Code Exchange for enhanced security
 - **Automatic Refresh**: Tokens are automatically refreshed when expired
 - **Secure Communication**: All communication with Keycloak uses HTTPS
 - **Client Secret**: Store client secrets securely and never expose them in client-side code for production apps